anitab-org/mentorship-flutter/README.md

 - RelationPage: updating `availableToMentor` and `needsMentoring` status doesn't work
 - About screen is basically About dialog.
 It's very simple, more info should be added.

-Occasional UI bugs may occur – in this case, please create an issue.
+Occasional UI bugs may occur – in this case, please [file an issue](https://github.com/anitab-org/mentorship-flutter/issues/new/choose).

 ### Overview

+The architecture of the app isn't top-notch, but currently it does it job quite well.
+If you have an idea on how to improve it, feel free to create an issue.

-- App _tries_ to follow Clean Architecure guidelines.
+- App _tries_ to follow Clean Architecture guidelines.
 Logic is separated into 4 layers:
   - `UI`
   - `BLoC`
   - `Repository`
   - `Service`
 - App uses [BLoC pattern](https://bloclibrary.dev/#/coreconcepts) extensively
-- To communicate with API, [Chopper](https://pub.dev/packages/chopper) is used
+- To communicate with the API, [Chopper](https://pub.dev/packages/chopper) is used
 - To save JWT token, [Flutter Secure Storage](https://pub.dev/packages/flutter_secure_storage) is used
 - If you find something in code that looks a bit odd, it might be some useful extension method from `lib/extensions`

-### Web support
+#### Web support

 Flutter for Web is currently at technical preview stage.
 To test this functionality, I created a [separate branch](https://github.com/bartekpacia/mentorship-client/tree/web_preview).